Read This First

 Prompt 3: Create a dialogue between two political philosophers from history who have very different notions of the innate human disposition, and highlight the ensuing policy disagreements.

-The central claim is this: A fictional debate in a European salon during the Enlightenment era.
+In plain terms: A fictional debate in a European salon during the Enlightenment era.

-One honest test after reading is whether the reader can use The Importance of Understanding Human Nature in Political Ideologies to sort a live borderline case or answer a serious objection about Political Theory & Human Nature.
+One honest test after reading is whether the reader can use Political Theory & Human Nature to sort a live borderline case or answer a serious objection about Political Theory & Human Nature.
 A good dialogue should let the reader feel the pressure of both sides before the answer settles.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.

 Thomas Hobbes

-English philosopher known for his pessimistic view of human nature, as articulated in his work Leviathan .
+English philosopher known for his pessimistic view of human nature, as articulated in his work Leviathan.

 Jean-Jacques Rousseau

-French philosopher who had a more optimistic view of human nature, particularly in his works The Social Contract and Emile .
+French philosopher who had a more optimistic view of human nature, particularly in his works The Social Contract and Emile.

 Hobbes